barbazul/1kfa/mod_guide_gm.md

 ### Step 2 - Narrow Titles

-Take a look through the titles for anything that may be in a setting that's not well-supported by the rules of Deckahedron World.
-If there is such a setting, remind the players that Deckahedron World has rules for swords and limited magic, and no rules for machine guns or interstellar travel.
+Take a look through the titles for anything that may be in a setting that's not well-supported by the rules of 1kFA.
+If there is such a setting, remind the players that 1kFA has rules for swords and limited magic, and no rules for machine guns or interstellar travel.
 So choosing sci-fi touchstones might help with themes and tone, but won't have much to offer for establishing setting.

-Deckahedron World works best with stories where characters start out "scrappy", that is to say, without extraordinary powers and privileges, characters who struggle, who chafe against their current limitations in the world.
+1kFA works best with stories where characters start out "scrappy", that is to say, without extraordinary powers and privileges, characters who struggle, who chafe against their current limitations in the world.
 So superhero titles or stories where protagonists are genetically